Occupy Wall Street: Zuccotti Park encampment

-Prior to being closed to overnight use and during the occupation of the space, somewhere between 100 and 200 people slept in Zuccotti Park.
-Initially tents were not allowed and protesters slept in sleeping bags or under blankets.
+Prior to being closed to overnight use and during the occupation of the space, between 100 and 200 people slept in Zuccotti Park.
+Initially, tents were not allowed and protesters slept in sleeping bags or under blankets.
 Meal service started at a total cost of about $1,000 per day.
 Many protesters used the bathrooms of nearby business establishments.
 Some supporters donated use of their bathrooms for showers and the sanitary needs of protesters.

 New York City requires a permit to use "amplified sound", including electric bullhorns.
 Since Occupy Wall Street did not have a permit, the protesters created the "human microphone" in which a speaker pauses while the nearby members of the audience repeat the phrase in unison.